AwareErmine/GameEd-bot/README.md

 - Playing cards between player direct messages
    * Plus a "table" for moving around/managing cards
 - Polls/role assignments for playing mafia
+- Picking a random person in the voice channel with you

 Help commands:
 -------------